27410/group-assignment-2021-group_7_p_inhibens_gsm/README.md

 > Good luck!

 ## Project summary (<300 words)
 Our objective is to generate and validate this new GSM from P.inhibens.
-Also, we want to maximize the production of tropodithietic acid (TPA), a valuable compound with various properties.
+Also, we want to maximize the production of tropodithietic acid (TDA), a valuable compound with various properties.

 For it we've been following all the steps we've been learning throught the different assignments.